-If you last replaced your toothbrush and loofah more than six months ago, you (of all people) need to read this.
-By Sasha Gonzales
+If you last replaced your toothbrush and loofah more than six months ago, you definitely need to read this.

 No thanks to the warm and wet environment of your bathroom, your old toothbrushes and loofahs are teeming with bacteria and can cause skin infections.

 According to dermatologist Dr Low Chai Ling of The Sloane Clinic, studies have found that the average toothbrush contains about 10 million germs, including a high percentage of harmful bacteria that can make you very ill, such as staphylococci, streptococci, E. coli and candida.

 Just think: if you have a cold, drop your toothbrush or store it within 1.8m of the toilet bowl (particles and germ become airborne and lodge onto your toothbrush!), your toothbrush gets contaminated too.
 You may not be able to see the build-up of germs, but distorted and broken bristles tend to harbour these bacteria.

 When to replace your toothbrush: Do this every three or four months.
 Besides, worn or damaged bristles will not clean your teeth effectively.

 Synthetic mesh sponges and loofahs need to be changed regularly too, as they may be full of mould and bacteria.
 These organisms grow and thrive quickly in crevices, and can spread to your skin, causing rashes as well as other skin infections, adds Dr Low.